appliedbinf/el_gato/docs/input_output.md

 The nucleotide sequence of all identified alleles is written in this file.
 If more than one allele is determined for the same locus, they are numbered arbitrarily.
 Fasta headers of sequences in this file correspond to the query IDs in the BLAST output reported in the intermediate_outputs.txt file.

 #### intermediate_outputs.txt
 el_gato calls other programs to perform intermediate analyses.
 The outputs of those programs are provided in this file.
-In addition, essential log messages are also written in this file to help with troubleshooting issues.
+In addition, essential log messages are also written in this file to help with troubleshooting.
 The following information may be contained in this file, depending on if the input is reads or assembly:

 * Reads-only - Samtools coverage command output.
 [See samtools coverage documentation for more information about headers](https://www.htslib.org/doc/samtools-coverage.html) or [here.](headers.md/#samtools-coverage-headers)